bitrix24/b24restdocs/api-reference/landing/site/landing-site-add-folder.md

-# Add Folder to the Site landing.site.addFolder
+# Add a folder to the site landing.site.addFolder

 {% note warning "We are still updating this page" %}